imhicihu/ISKM2017/README.md

 ### Contribution guidelines ###

-* Writing tests
-     - Nothing to share.
-Nothing to review, or code.
-Or rewrite.
 * Code review
-     - Nothing to share.
-Nothing to review.
+     - For security reasons, there is no code to share.
+What it can be shared can be found in the [Downloads](https://bitbucket.org/imhicihu/iskm2017/downloads/) section.

 ### Who do I talk to? ###

 * Repo owner or admin:
-     - Contact `imhicihu at gmail dot com`
+     - Contact `imhicihu at gmail dot com` or our [Trello Board](https://bitbucket.org/imhicihu/iskm2017/addon/trello/trello-board)